14 things you’ve probably forgotten about the 2014 World Cup

 1. Spain were smashing the Netherlands

-“This game should be over.
-Spain are trying to walk the ball in.”
-The ominous words of Mark Lawrenson, co-commentating for the BBC, towards the end of the first half.
-Xabi Alonso had put the world champions 1-0 up.
-Diego Costa wasted a couple of good looks at goal.
-Andres Iniesta came close.
-David Silva tried to square the ball instead of slotting home an easy chance.
+After Xabi Alonso put the holders 1-0 up, Diego Costa wasted a couple of presentable openings to double Spain’s lead.
+Andres Iniesta also came close, while David Silva tried to square the ball instead of slotting home an easy chance.

-Then, after Holland had received their second booking (Stefan de Vrij following Jonathan de Guzman into the book), Iniesta’s no-look pass sent Silva clean through.
-The Manchester City playmaker could have slid it home; he could have slipped Costa an open goal.
-Instead, he attempted a chip best saved for showboating on the training ground.
+Then, after Holland had received their second booking, Iniesta’s no-look pass sent Silva clean through.
+The Manchester City schemer could have slid it home or slipped Costa in for an open goal; instead, he attempted a chip which failed to find the net.

-Within 90 seconds, Robin van Persie had equalised with that 44th-minute header at the other end.
+Within 90 seconds, Robin van Persie had equalised with a remarkable diving header.
 Only one team came out for the second half as Spain, so dominant in the first, were trounced 5-1.

 2. Pride-free Lions brawl by the jungle